Neo-Nazism: Albania

-Brerore and Albanian Third Position (ATP) are neo-Nazi groups based in Albania with ATP also having reach into Kosovo and Northern Macedonia.
+Brerore and the Albanian Third Position (ATP) are neo-Nazi groups based in Albania with the ATP also having reach into Kosovo and Northern Macedonia.
 Albanian football clubs are also sometimes linked to right-wing extremism.
 For example Ultras Tirona club uses Nazi symbols in stadiums and they have unfurled banners praising the Albanian SS Division.
-Some of ATP's members are also members of Tirana Fanatiks football ultra hooligan club.
+Some of the ATP's members are also members of Tirana Fanatiks football ultra hooligan club.